How Many Colleges Should You Apply To?

 Should I Apply to Multiple Colleges?

-You can apply to multiple schools, and you should!
+As students think about college, they all have the same question: what is the right amount of colleges to apply to?
+Well, you can apply to multiple schools, and you should!
 Applying to just one college can be a risky choice.
 Even if you’re confident you’d be accepted based on your GPA, test scores, and more, applying to just one college puts all your eggs in one basket.

 Schools have become more competitive: meeting minimum requirements doesn’t guarantee acceptance.
 The best college lists have variety: a mix of safety, target, reach, and far-reach schools: